highspell-botting/HighBot/README.md

 A comprehensive automation plugin for the HighLite client that provides a modular scripting system for various in-game activities including combat, mining, gathering, crafting, and utility tasks.

+This repository comes with no in-built scripts, unfortunately.
+So you'll have to write your own using the examples included, build, and use!
+Have fun writing creative solutions to problems.
+If you have a need for a new method or have an improvement, please fork and make a pull request or open a github issue.

 ## Features

 - **Modular Script System**: Organized script categories for different activities